christiespeich/Mooberry-Book-Manager/README.txt

 **NOTE:** [Mooberry Book Manager is translatable.](https://translate.wordpress.org/projects/wp-plugins/mooberry-book-manager/)

 * Thanks to [Kathrin Hamann](https://profiles.wordpress.org/thrakonia) for providing the German translation!
-* Thanks to Cyrille Sanson-Stern for providing the French translation!
+* Thanks to [Cyrille Sanson](https://100son.net/) for providing the French translation!
 * Thanks to [Web Hosting Geeks](http://www.webhostinggeeks.com/) for the Serbo-Croatian translation!
 * Thanks to Ana Gomez for the Spanish translation!
 * Thanks to Sergey Kryukov for the Russian translation!